systemd/mkosi/mkosi.md

   that it has the necessary information available to connect to the running container/VM via SSH.

+`serve`

+: This builds the image if it is not built yet, and then serves the output directory (i.e. usually `mkosi.output/`, see below) via a small embedded HTTP server, listening on port 8081.
+Combine with `-f` in order to rebuild the image unconditionally before serving it.
+This command is useful for testing network based acquisition of OS images, for example via `machinectl pull-raw …` and `machinectl pull-tar …`.

 `help`

 : This verb is equivalent to the `--help` switch documented below: it